Education Savings Accounts: Questions and Answers

 Q: What are Education Savings Accounts?

 A: Education Savings Accounts are private accounts managed by parents for use on educational expenses for their child.
+With an account, the state deposits a portion of a child’s funds from the state education formula into a private account that parents use to buy educational products and services for their children.
 The state department of education calculates a student’s per pupil amount through the state’s finance formula and makes quarterly deposits into the accounts.
 Parents can use account funds to purchase private school tuition, tutoring services, books and other curricular materials, or even save for college.

 Q: What are the key provisions?